fbpx

 Cystectomy to remove the cyst while preserving the ovary, or oophorectomy to remove the affected ovary in severe cases.

-IntimaV Treatments for Painful Bladder Syndrome
+IntimaV Treatments for Ovarian Cyst

 Cystectomy